SpencerWie/C-Sharp/Game1/README.md

 * Tile Drawing is now optimized for large maps.
 Before-hand all tiles on the map where looped and drawn, now tiles are stored in a 2D array and are directly accessed for drawing based on the player position (*the visible tiles on the screen*).
 * Collisions are now optimized for large maps.
 Now colliadable items only check collision with it's neightbooring tiles.
 * Bug Fixed: Enemy timers causing frame stuttering.
-* Slimes now follow player when player is close.
+* Slimes now follow player when player is close based on a radius distance.
 * Added Player attack rectangle (*for hitting enemies*)

 <h4>Version 0.01</h4>